QuentinRa/blog.quentinra.dev/maths/macroeconomics/index.md

-It's like in a marketplace, if no one is buying something then the price would go down (since there is more supply than demand) but if a lot of persons are buying something then the price will skyrocket.
+It's like in a marketplace, if no one is buying something then the price would go down (since there is more supply than demand) but if a lot of persons are buying something then the price will skyrocket unless the supply increase.

 An agent will take decisions on